vincenzo0203/CrimeMiner/README.md

     - nvm install v18.18.1

 ### Install Python
-- Generally on Ubuntu, Python is installed by default.
+- Generally on Ubuntu, Python is installed by default (use a version of Python above 3.7).
 - Open CMD and run following command: sudo apt install python3-pip.

 ### Install JDK 17